Alphabetical list: all scholarship winners with links to reports where available

 Claire Farmer from London is the part-time Manager of the National Institute of Dance Medicine and Visiting Lecturer at Roehampton University.
 She will travel to New York to work at the Harkness Centre for Dance Injuries and undertake research with Shaw Bronner, Director Physical Therapy Services, Alvin Ailey Dance Theatre.
 She will also take part in the Dance USA Conference to chair a discussion regarding the use of technology to disseminate information in the Dance Sector.
 The scholarship is for £698. report

-Elena Catelano is an Odissi dancer, performer, teacher at the Place and Lecturer at Kingston University.
+Elena Catalano is an Odissi dancer, performer, teacher at the Place and Lecturer at Kingston University.
 She will travel to Bangalore, India to take part in the one-month Odissi Summer Workshop.
 This is a unique and holistic form of Indian Dance: her aim – to develop her technical, performance and choreographic skills.
-The scholarship is for £775.
+The scholarship is for £775. report

 Iris de Brito, a London-based dance artist, teacher, choreographer and Director of the international Batuke Festival, will travel to Luanda, Angola.
 She will participate in the 9th annual national Kizomba & Semba competition, research current dance forms and gather information to bring back to the UK to inform her writing of a Guide to Kizomba and inspire her aim to choreograph a theatre work.
 Iris has formed the first Kizomba Dance School in the UK.
 The scholarship is for £578. report

 Isabel Lloyd from Bristol is a Lecturer and teacher of Afro-Brazilian dance and Capoeira.
 She will travel to four destinations in Brazil for intensive training in Capeoira and Afro-Brazilian dance forms.
 The scholarship is for £1,037.